WampaPartyEX/A-Hunter-s-Daedream/README.md

 WARNING: *A Hunter's Daedream* is a mature list, as to be expected of one focused around VICN's work.
 It is not porn - nevernude skins ensure that, and the only HDT is for capes - but it is dark fantasy, and the mods herein draw on uncomfortable and eerie inspiration.
 You've been warned.

 WARNING 2: This modlist is currently in VERY ROUGH ALPHA.
 Expect graphical glitches.
-Expect features to disappear.
+Expect some bugs, some overlapping items.
 The current focus of playtesting is **combat feel and missing features**.
 Players of this early alpha are asked to explore combat against a variety of foes and see how the game flows and feels, and what might be missing, and what might be added, to make the experience better.
+Features may be removed or added as time goes on.

 Standard install instructions apply.
 See any other Readme for information.